 During the fifth week, the puppies and the female dog must again be dewormed.

 You may be surprised by the number of worms the pups throw up.
-It's normal: at this age, they are very curious, and stick their nose almost anywhere, which therefore increases the chances of being contaminated.
+It's normal: at this age, they are very curious and stick their nose almost anywhere, increasing their chances of contamination.

 Puppy Care From 7 Weeks Old

 The weaning of puppies ends at 7 to 8 weeks of age.
-During the first months, divide the daily ration into 4 or 5 meals throughout the day, to reach 2 meals around the age of one year.
+During the first months, divide the daily ration into 4 or 5 meals throughout the day, to reach two meals around the age of one year.
 Meal times and locations should be the same each day.
 Indeed, puppies, just like adult dogs, like to have their habits.
 In addition, it allows them to regulate their digestive tract.
-A bowl of fresh water should always be available to them.
+Therefore, a bowl of fresh water should always be available to them.

 The female dog will feel a bit tired of her little ones and will start wanting to spend less and less time with them.
-Nevertheless, a good breeder will teach the game and discipline to her offspring, thus beginning the socialization of the puppies, a very important part of their education, in which you will have to participate from the third week.
-She will also feed them regularly when they insist on eating and will regurgitate her food if you don't give other meals.
+Nevertheless, a good breeder will teach the game and discipline to her offspring, thus beginning the socialization of the puppies, an essential part of their education, in which you will have to participate from the third week.
+She will also feed them regularly when they insist on eating and regurgitate her food if you don't give other meals.

-It will also be necessary to weigh them every 15 days, and, from the sixth week, to have them vaccinated and identified by a veterinarian.
-The installation of an electronic chip is indeed a legal obligation before any donation or sale of a dog.
+It will also be necessary to weigh them every 15 days and, from the sixth week, to have them vaccinated and identified by a veterinarian.

 The Final Words